thedarkhorseltd/react-doc-viewer/README.md

 ### Custom File Loader

-If you need to prevent the actual loading of the file by `@darkhorse/react-doc-viewer`.<br>
+If you need to prevent the actual loading of the file by `doc-viewer-react-js`.<br>
 You can decorate your custom renderer with a callback to do as you wish. e.g. Load the file yourself in an iFrame.

 ```tsx